NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_troubleshooting.md

 ./build.sh --release
 ```

-### E2CC is consuming too much memory
+### Kit application is consuming too much memory

-E2CC uses the dynamic texture extension which has an in-memory cache
+The kit app uses the dynamic texture extension which has an in-memory cache
 to help to ensure smooth playback and scrubbing of long
 time sequences of two-dimensional data sets.
 If you have less than the recommended amount of host memory, you can adjust the cache